springernature/frontend-toolkits/toolkits/global/packages/global-ratings-survey/README.md

 A string that defines the link text for any survey you wish to link to after a user has submitted a rating, e.g. `"questionText": "Tell us why"`.
 A link will only display if both questionUrl and questionText have been defined.

+**additionalInfo** (Optional)

+A string that can be used to define additional data that you would like to be captured with the user's rating.
+This property aims to future-proof this component to ensure we can capture additional meaning if needed.

 #### Global Forms Data (Mandatory)

 This component has a dependency on another component: [Global Forms](https://github.com/springernature/frontend-toolkits/tree/main/toolkits/global/packages/global-forms).
 See [package.json](https://github.com/springernature/frontend-toolkits/tree/main/toolkits/global/packages/global-ratings-survey/package.json#L10) which defines the version of Global Forms that this component is dependent on.